letsI-MA/maexware-bewerbung/README.md

 ![docroot](https://github.com/user-attachments/assets/31379009-b496-4ed7-a565-91b0ebc5e220)

-First, I switched the webserver from nginx-fpm to apache fpm as it was listed in the documentation.
+Then I switched the webserver from nginx-fpm to apache-fpm as it was listed in the documentation.

-### Then, I set the permissions to `777` as per the documentation:
+### After that I set the permissions to `777` as per the documentation:

 - `chmod -R 777 /var/www/html/source/export`
 - `chmod -R 777 /var/www/html/source/log`